 - Repeat step two, this time on your left side.

 - Sit upright and look straight ahead for 30 seconds.

-Vestibular rehabilitation therapy (VRT) is another treatment option for peripheral vertigo.
-It involves working with a physical therapist to improve balance by helping the brain learn to compensate for inner ear problems.
+Vestibular rehabilitation therapy is another treatment option for peripheral vertigo.
+It involves working with a physical therapist to improve balance by helping your brain learn to compensate for inner ear problems.

 Surgery can treat severe, persistent cases of vertigo if other treatment methods are unsuccessful.
-This surgery involves removing part or all of the inner ear.
+This surgery involves removing part or all of your inner ear.

 You usually can’t prevent initial vertigo, but certain behaviors can help prevent another vertigo attack.
 You should avoid:

 - rapid head movement